-2.7.2: Discipline, Behavioral Intervention, and Classroom Management here.
+2.7.2: Discipline, Behavioral Intervention, and Classroom Management

+Charter schools can adopt the CPS Student Code of Conduct (SCC) in full or submit an alternative discipline policy.
+Contract schools must adopt the CPS SCC.
+The CPS SCC is linked here.
 If the applicant is not using the CPS Code of Conduct, it must provide a draft version of the proposed school's discipline policy, along with any supporting documents in Appendix 2.7.2.